 The Child Support Locate Request is used by a child support agency to request locate information on either parent from another child support agency when it cannot use the Child Support Enforcement Network (CSENet) or there was not a response from a previously sent CSENet transaction.

-International locates: If the locate request is to a foreign reciprocating country (FRC), see the appropriate Caseworker Guide on the Federal Office of Child Support Enforcement (OCSE) website.
+International locates: If the locate request is to a foreign reciprocating country (FRC), see the appropriate Caseworker Guide on the Federal Office of Child Support Services (OCSS) website.
 You may need to include additional information in section II or use another form.
 Currently, there is no Hague Convention locate form recommended for use with Hague Child Support Convention countries, so some Hague countries may allow for the use of the U.S. locate form.
-See the OCSE international website for information about working cases under the Hague Convention.
+See the OCSS international website for information about working cases under the Hague Convention.

 Use CSENET if an Agreement is in Place